yorokobi/Puppet-8-for-DevOps-Engineers/ERRATA/chapter_04.md

 ## Page 79

-:notebook: The code example at the top of the page may be easier to read with spaces surrounding the equal symbols.
-It could be formatted as,
+:notebook: The code example at the top of the page is easier to read with spaces surrounding the equal symbols.

+It should be formatted as,

 ```puppet
 $string_integer = '1'